 One of the benefits of Hepzibah - Spelter is that there is very little traffic.
 The average commute to work is 19.15 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-In terms of college education, Hepzibah - Spelter is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.12% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Hepzibah - Spelter is somewhat higher than in the average US city of 21.84%: 27.12% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Hepzibah - Spelter in 2022 was $34,585, which is wealthy relative to West Virginia, and middle income relative to the rest of the US.
 This equates to an annual income of $138,340 for a family of four.
 However, Hepzibah - Spelter contains both very wealthy and poor people as well.